zentechnologygroup/pvt-cpp/utils/units.md

 max]` (max is the maximum value represented with a `double`) and composed by the units `Kilometer` and `Hour`.

+# Validations

+The library performs some validations, concretely those related to the names and symbols.
+In that sense, neither the physical quantities nor the unit cannot have the same names or symbols.

+The exception `domain_error` is thrown if a duplicated name or symbol is detected.
+These checking are lazily done in running time, at the moment of the first use of a physical quantity or a name

 ## Units conversion

 The heart of this conversion approach underlies on the following